 The study is computational (i.e., not a psychological study) and involves simulation that mimics the degree and range of risk-taking in human behavior.
 It suggests that we are satisficers, not optimizers* and that something like the secretary problem is not suitable for finding a mate/spouse [read Mike Trick’s counterpoint here].

-In the secretary problem, the goal is to maximize the probability of finding the “best” secretary and its optimal solution by interviewing up to n secretaries, letting a few go, and then selecting the next secretary that is the “best” so far (totally how dating works, right?!)
-The secretary problem focuses on finding the best possible solution (only the best will do) but the optimal strategy may lead to a suboptimal secretary (good but not the best) or no secretary at all.
+In the secretary problem, the goal is to maximize the probability of finding the “best” secretary and its optimal solution by interviewing up to n secretaries, letting a few go (~n/e), and then selecting the next secretary that is the “best” so far The secretary problem focuses on finding the best possible solution (only the best will do) but the optimal strategy may lead to a suboptimal secretary (good but not the best) or no secretary at all.
 In fact, the optimal strategy leaves a pretty big chance of finding no secretary, which will occur if the “best” overall is one of those candidates that we let go at the beginning.
-I have a figure below of the probability that a candidate is hired at all (it’s the blue line), and it’s way less than 1.0.
+I have a figure below from a simulation showing the probability that a candidate is hired at all (the blue line), and it’s way less than 1.0.

 Here are my other Valentine’s Day, secretary problem, and love posts from my blog archive: